COVID-19 FAQs and tips for businesses - Helmsman

 Our risk control team is here to help you mitigate operational risks your business may be facing.

-As we continue to adapt to the changing landscape of COVID-19, Helmsman’s risk control team is here to help you mitigate operational risks your business may be facing.
+As we continue to adapt to the changing landscape of COVID-19, it’s important to be thoughtful on how to protect your staff and visitors and to document the steps you take to demonstrate your observance of the requirements of the CDC, State and Local health authorities.
+Helmsman’s risk control team is here to help you mitigate operational risks your business may be facing.

-The virus that causes COVID-19 can be killed if you use the right products.
+A2: SARS-CoV-2, the virus that causes COVID-19 can be killed if you use the right products and apply these disinfectants according to the manufacturer’s guidelines.
 EPA has compiled a list of disinfectant products that can be used against COVID-19, including ready-to-use sprays, concentrates, and wipes.
 Each product has been shown to be effective against viruses that are harder to kill than viruses with a similar cell structure to the one that causes COVID-19.

 This document provides a general framework for cleaning and disinfection practices.
 The framework is based on doing the following: